Find Affordable College Courses

 177 Yearly Graduations

 University of Florida is the 3rd most popular school in the nation for students seeking a bachelor's degree in community health and preventive medicine.
 Each year, around 53,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
-During the 2020-2021 academic year, 177 people received their bachelor's degree in community health and preventive medicine from UF.
-Of these students, 86% were women and 53% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 177 people received their bachelor's degree in community health and preventive medicine from UF.
+About 89% of this group were women, and 57% were students from an underrepresented racial-ethnic group.

 #4